Adana Equestrian Club

-Adana Equestrian Club (Adana Atlı Spor Kulübü), based in Adana, is the largest center for horse riding in Turkey, hosting national and international show jumping competitions.
+Adana Equestrian Club (Adana Atlı Spor Kulübü), based in Adana, is the largest center for horse riding in the region, hosting regional and international show jumping competitions.
 It is located on Mithat Özsan Boulevard, just north of the motorway in the Kışla neighborhood of the Yüreğir district.

 History

 The foundation of the Adana Equestrian Club was initiated in 1985 by Süphan Tekin, Nusret Balkaroğlu and Behçet Homurlu.
 After six years of effort, the club was founded on November 5, 1991.
 The construction of the facilities then started.